cmutel/regionalized-lcia-data-standard/Regionalized LCIA data standard.md

       "resources": [<list of resources, see below>]
     }

-This specification uses "`<>`" to indicate fields that **shall** be replaced; fields without "<>" should be provided exactly as specified.
+See the [data package](https://frictionlessdata.io/specs/data-package/) specification for notes and guidance on each of these properties.

-See the [data package](https://frictionlessdata.io/specs/data-package/) specification for notes and guidance on each of the properties.
+This specification uses "`<>`" to indicate fields that **shall** be replaced by the method developers; fields without "`<>`" should be provided exactly as specified.

 In this standard, the properties "profile", "name", "version", "licenses", and "description" are required.
 All other properties listed above are optional; additional properties may also be added.